Dook97/avl_trees/README.md

 Here we create a new tree and some nodes which we also insert into the structure right away.
 Keys have the `uint32_t` type which is aliased to `avl_key_t`.
-If a node with given key is already in the structure insert does nothing and returns 1.
-Otherwise 0 is returned and the node is inserted.
+If a node with given key is already in the structure insert does nothing and returns `NULL`.
+Otherwise pointer to the inserted node is returned.

 ```c
 avl_root_t root = { .root_node = NULL };